Thanksgiving Recipes, Traditions, Decor, And Memories At The Cottage

 - 1-2 Tablespoons Organic Butter

 What you will need:

 Single Pie Crust :

 Place one of your crusts on the bottom of the pie pan.
 In a bowl mix seasonings and sugar.
 Add mixture to apples.
-Place mixture over the bottom crust, cover them with the second crust.
+Place the mixture over the bottom crust, and cover them with the second crust.
 Cover and bake at 375F for 25 minutes remove the cover and bake until golden.

 ** My dad has been making this dish since 2008 or so.
-Mom actually made it first and we all loved it and dad took over.
-We have made this for Thanksgiving and Christmas as well as a take along potluck dish.
+Mom actually made it first and we all loved it and Dad took over.
+We have made this for Thanksgiving and Christmas as well as a take-along potluck dish.
 There is never any left when we take it.
 This is served hot and can have fresh whipped cream on top or even with ice cream if you want but it is a great sweet side dish all alone.

 Apple and Butternut Squash Casserole

 - We take 1 small heirloom butternut squash that we have from our garden, about 2 pounds